jesse-ai/docs/docs/docs/optimize/executing-the-optimize-mode.md

 The `start_date` and `finish_date` are similar to what you've already seen in backtests.

-The `optimal_total` is an integer that tells Jesse how many trades you would find optimal for your strategy in *that time period* so that it can filter out those DNAs that cause too few trades.
+The `optimal_total` is an integer that tells Jesse how many trades you would find optimal for your strategy in **that time period** so that it can filter out those DNAs that cause too few trades.

 For example, imagine that I have a trend-following strategy that I trade on the `6h` timeframe and I usually get 30-60 trades per year in my backtests.
 You could say that I'll be fine with DNAs that cause my strategy to execute the same number of trades (30-60).
 But will I be fine if it only made like 5 trades in a whole year but had a higher win-rate?
 The answer is no. Because such backtest results cannot be trusted in the long term.
 I want to have the law of big numbers in my favor to stay away from the dangers of over-fitting.

 Thus, by setting my `optimal_total` to a number like `60` I will successfully filter out such bad DNAs.

-The fitness score is then determined by the closeness of a DNA's total to the `optimal_total` combined with the sharpe ratio of the DNA.
+The fitness score is then determined by the closeness of a DNA's total to the `optimal_total` combined with the Sharpe ratio of the DNA.

 ::: tip
-You can choose another ratio for the fitness score / optimization goal in [config.py](/docs/configuration.html)
+You can choose another `ratio` for the fitness score/optimization goal in [config.py](/docs/configuration.html)
 :::

 ## CSV

-Jesse can output the optimization results (DNA, hyperparamters, fitness...) into a CSV file.
-You may open this CSV file with Excel, Google sheets, or whatever tool you like to analyse the optimization.
+Jesse can output the optimization results (DNA, hyperparameters, fitness...) into a CSV file.
+You may open this CSV file with Excel, Google sheets, or whatever tool you like to analyze the optimization.

 **Usage:** Add the `--csv` flag to the optimize command:
 ```